gladly-team/next-firebase-auth/README.md

 #### `withUser({ ...options })(PageComponent)`

 A higher-order function to provide the `AuthUser` context to a component.
-Use this with any Next.js page that will access the authed user via the [`userUser`](#useauthuser) hook.
+Use this with any Next.js page that will access the authed user via the [`useUser`](#useauthuser) hook.
 Optionally, it can client-side redirect based on the user's auth status.

 It accepts the following options: